 (I) Reserves.
 Reserves include annual reserve for replacements of future capitalizable expenses as well as any ongoing additional operating reserve requirements.
 The Underwriter includes minimum reserves of \$250 per unit for new construction and \$300 per unit for all other Developments.
 The Underwriter may require an amount above \$300 for Developments other than new construction based on information provided in the PCA.
+The Applicant's expense for reserves may be adjusted by the Underwriter if the amount provided by the Applicant is insufficient to fund future capital needs as documented by the PCA.
 Higher levels of reserves also may be used if they are documented in the financing commitment letters.